ktbyers/netmiko/VENDOR.md

 def disconnect(self):
 ```

-As much as possible, you should re-use the inherited methods from SSHConnection
+As much as possible, you should re-use the inherited methods from CiscoSSHConnection
-and BaseSSHConnection (i.e. only re-write what you have to).
+and BaseConnection (i.e. only re-write what you have to).

-BaseSSHConnection is intended to be generic (i.e. irrespective of the vendor)
+BaseConnection is intended to be generic (i.e. irrespective of the vendor)
-SSHConnection is Cisco-IOS specific (because lots of vendors imitate Cisco IOS).
+CiscoSSHConnection is Cisco-IOS specific (because lots of vendors imitate Cisco IOS).

 You should also write unit tests and verify the functionality of your new class.
 See netmiko/tests/test_cisco_ios.py and netmiko/tests/test_cisco_ios_enable.py.